MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/bitlocker-on-csv-in-ws-2022.md

 ms.date: 08/19/2021
 ---

-# Use BitLocker with Cluster Shared Volumes
+# Use BitLocker with Cluster Shared Volumes (CSV)

 > Applies to: Windows Server 2022

-## BitLocker Overview
+## BitLocker overview

-BitLocker Drive Encryption is a data protection feature that integrates with the operating system and addresses the threats of data theft or exposure from lost, stolen, or inappropriately decommissioned computers.
+BitLocker Drive Encryption is a data protection feature that integrates with the operating system and addresses the threats of data theft or exposure from lost, stolen, or inadequately decommissioned computers.

 BitLocker provides the most protection when used with a Trusted Platform Module (TPM) version 1.2 or later.
-The TPM is a hardware component installed in many newer computers by the computer manufacturers.
+The TPM is a hardware component installed in many newer computers by computer manufacturers.
 It works with BitLocker to help protect user data and to ensure that a computer hasn't been tampered with while the system was offline.